Orange You Just Crushed?

 In a harbinger of winning seasons to come, the Jayhawks play their first game under Coach Forrest “Phog” Allen, as well as their first game in Robinson Gymnasium, and whip the Ottawa University basketball squad by 44 points.

 Bob Valesente replaces Mike Gottfried as head coach of the Kansas football squad.
 Valesente had previously served as Asst.
-Coach under Gottfriend who departed to become head coach at Pittsburgh.
+Coach under Gottfriend, who resigned to become head coach at Pittsburgh.

 KFKU, the University’s first radio station, makes its inaugural broadcast.Read More